 10. Consider Family Therapy

-When habits like enabling or helicopter parenting are a part of a family’s culture, family therapy can help all parties recognize and address these patterns.
+When habits like enabling adult children or helicopter parenting are a part of a family’s culture, family therapy can help all parties recognize and address these patterns.
 Family therapy is a vehicle through which all parties can begin to take ownership of their behaviors or habits in order to make lasting changes within the entire family system.

 11. Turn Your Attention Inward